hoangsonww/AI-ML-Classifiers/.github/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.

-## Live Info Website
+## Live Information Website

 Feel free to visit the live demo and information website [here](https://hoangsonww.github.io/AI-ML-Classifiers/).